ioos/glider-dac/_docs/netcdf-qartod-gdac-what-to-expect.md

 ---
-title: "What Happens to Your netCDF File: QARTOD QC at GDAC"
+title: " NetCDF QARTOD GDAC What To Expect"
-date: 2026-04-17
+keywords:
-author: "GDAC Data Team"
+  - IOOS
-tags: [user-guide, netcdf, qartod, qc, submission]
+  - documentation
----
+toc: true

-# What Happens to Your netCDF File When You Submit to GDAC
+summary: >-
   Thank you for submitting your netCDF file to the Glider Data Assembly Center (GDAC)!
   This document explains what happens to your file during the automated Quality Control (QC) process, what new data you’ll see in your file, and what you need to check before submission.
 ---

 ## Table of Contents